Guest Post by Willis Eschenbach

 One o’clock, and no change.
 One thirty, even more wind.
 Then at two, I took my hourly fix.
 I figured I was maybe five miles offshore.
 I had no choice but to keep steering for unknown dangers … and right then, in about fifteen minutes, the wind went dead flat calm.
 And I mean dead flat.
 Not a scrap of wind.
 Not a breath.
 I looked at my watch.
 2:20 AM.
 I dropped the sail and listened.
 I could hear the wind moaning out to sea.
 I listened to the radio.
 Still blowing full gale offshore.
 I went below.
 Water was sloshing over the floorboards.
 I was too tired to bail it out.
 If the boat sank I was only five miles from shore, so close I could survive by eating the emergency dye pack I had duct-taped to one of the legs of my survival suit.
 A boat might run me over.
 The wind might eddy in behind the Cape and blow me on shore.
 I didn’t care.
 I laid down in my bunk, still in my survival suit, and dropped into a deep, dreamless sleep.

-Now, at that point in my life I’d been fishing commercially and sailing on the California coast for some years.
+Now, at that point in my life, for some years I’d been fishing commercially and sailing on the California coast.
 I also was used to following the fair-weather gales by way of the weather maps, eyeing the isobars and watching the pressures.
 I would have said I understood the fair-weather gale pretty well.

 Now, please don’t get the idea that I am dismissing book knowledge.
 I love book knowledge, I wish I had more of it.
 Intellectual understanding is crucial to getting a handle on a situation.